The Athlete (1932 film): Plot

 Pooch is a participant in a number of track and field events.
+Throughout these, a cameraman is following Pooch around, filming him.

-His first event is a sprinting competition.
-Because of poor signaling from the signal man, Pooch runs but the other competitors remain in their starting position.
+His first event is a sprinting competition involving hurdles.
 Pooch reaches the finish line but fails to come across as the tape slings him back to the starting line.
-The signal man restarts the race, and this time all the runners make their move.
-Pooch again reaches the finish line but again gets sling back by the tape.
+The signal man restarts the race, which is a simple dash this time, and Pooch again reaches the finish line but again gets slung back by the tape.
 His second flight also causes him to push back the other runners.

-Pooch resumes his run and wins the race, thanks to the absence of the tape at the end of the track.
+The second event involves long jumps.
+A kangaroo begins, and upon landing, a joey jumps from the kangaroo's pouch.
+The cartoon shows the joey having a pouch upon landing, from which Pooch springs and lands over a line marked "finish line".
+The cameraman is waiting and Pooch poses for the camera.

 Next, Pooch enters the pole vault event.
-After failing to go over the bar twice, an official lowers it but Pooch still fails at third attempt.
-The official lowers the bar one more time.
-Pooch finally makes it over but goes too far and lands on a tree.
+Pooch gets stuck on a nail attached to the bar.
+Beside him is a pair of underwear, from which the cameraman emerges to film Pooch.
+After failing to go over the bar twice, an official lowers it but Pooch still fails a third attempt.
+The official lowers the bar again, nearly to the ground.
+Pooch finally makes it over but goes too far and lands on a tree, knocking a bird's nest and its contents down.
+When he falls to the ground, the nest lands on his head save for one egg; the cameraman hatches from it to film him.